 When this process does not happen, the light is focused on the wrong place or the image cannot be curved to match your retina, it can make your vision blurry.

-Your vision can be blurry whether you are looking at some close to you (far sighted) or when things are far away (short or near sighted).
+Your vision can be blurry whether you are looking at something close to you (far sighted) or when things are far away (short or near sighted).
 For short- or near-sighted people this means that they cannot focus on things like street signs, or a cinema screen without using glasses.
 For far sighted people, the opposite is true, these people cannot focus on things up close to them so reading a book or scrolling on their mobile phone will cause their eyes to be blurry.

 Glasses help to correct this by causing the light to focus on the exact spot that it needs to.